First Corinthians 14:23

 the New Testament by Paul and the other apostles and the associates of the

-apostles, are the things that God has given to us.
-The truth of God has not been
+apostles, are the truths that God has given to us.
+The truth of God has not

-given to us by word of mouth, passed down to from one generation to another.
+been given to us by word of mouth, passed down to us from one generation to

+another.
 Such a method would lose its meaning and authority.
-But the Word of God was
+But the Word of

-given to us in written form, so that we could always have it as the final
+God was given to us in written form, so that we could always have it as the

 If you do not accept, believe, and put into